Remod-org/HumanNPC/README.md

 - Have NPC find and sit in a chair it finds in range
 - While chasing or using Waypoints, the NPC will try to detect automatically the best ground position (except during evasion, work pending)

+## Teams
+- There can exist many teams.
+- Every player/NPC can be a part of one or more teams (or none at all).
+- Teams can be friends, neutral or foes towards one another and those relationships can be asymmetrical - meaning, team 1 can consider team 2 friends, while team 2 considers team 1 neutral or foes.
+There exists a fast Dictionary-based relationship cache for looking up whether User 1 considers User 2 a friend, neutral or enemy.
+This cache gets re-generated every time something about teams/alignments/members changes.
+It's generated based upon all the teams alignments and possible conflicts.
+Members of the same team automatically consider each other friends.
+- NPCs have some new properties:
+  - bool hostiletowardsarmed
+  - bool hostiletowardsarmedhard
+  - bool raiseAlarm

+Descriptions of these below

 ## Commands

 - /npc_add => create a new NPC and edit it